aadilmallick/my-notes-docusaurus/docs/software-development/06-AI-slop-mastery.md

 - `/security-review`: performs a code review that searches for security flaws.
 - `/install-github-app`: allows you to add claude as a collaborator to a github repoi so you can assign it issues and to pull requests

+#### Managing context

+Hit the `esc` key twice to stop a response while Claude is generating.
+Then you can start a user query by prefixing with a `#` to start a **memory** which claude code will remember during the conversation.

+Also use these slash commands to manage memory:

+- `/clear`: clears the conversation history
+- `/compact`: compacts previous conversation history into a summary.
+Useful when you've now moved on to a different task.

 #### Commands

 Commands are special markdown files that must live within the `.claude/commands` folder, and can be used as custom slash commands.